podStation/podStation/README.md

   - Yandex (Android, https://browser.yandex.com/mobile/)
     - I tried to install on iOS, but I don't think extensions are supported

-A port for Firefox is on the way.
 If there is any browser not listed above where you use podStation, please let me know.
-If you want to request a port for a browser, create an issue here, or send us a mail (see the session _Support and Contact_)
+If you want to request a port for a browser, create an issue here, or send us a mail (see the session _Support and Contact_) A port to Firefox is part of the long term vision of the project, but not in active development.

 ## History